rhymeswithmogul/MailPolicyExplainer/man/en-US/Test-MailPolicy.md

 PS C:\> Test-MailPolicy tailspintoys.com -DkimSelectorsToCheck "marketing" -BimiSelectorsToCheck "default"
 ```

-This will do everything the first exmaple does, but also check the DKIM selector "marketing" and the BIMI selector "default".
+This will do everything the first example does, but also check the DKIM selector "marketing" and the BIMI selector "default".

 ## PARAMETERS